 - Use a mattress protector.
 Try the King Koil 100% Cotton Fitted Mattress Pad Protector.
 If you need a waterproof protector, get the Snowdown Premium Fitted Waterproof Mattress Protector.

 - Vacuum your mattress at least once a month.
-You can use a handheld vacuum cleaner like the Black and Decker Dustbuster or the Bosch Cordless Handheld Vacuum Cleaner that makes cleaning your mattress so much easier.
+You can use a handheld vacuum cleaner like the Black and Decker Dustbuster or the Bosch Cordless Handheld Vacuum Cleaner that makes cleaning your bed so much easier.
 Some stick vacuums like the Black & Decker SVA320T and Samsung VC-LSS93M are 2-in-1 and come with a hand vacuum.
 For more vacuum recommendations, read our vacuum cleaner guide here.

-- Keep your mattress dust mite free, use a mattress vacuum like the Xiaomi SWDK UV Dust Mite Cleaner or the Xiaomi Deerma CM1500 to clean it regularly.
+- Keep your mattress dust mite free, use a vacuum like the Xiaomi SWDK UV Dust Mite Cleaner or the Xiaomi Deerma CM1500 to clean it regularly.

 - Change your bed sheets regularly.
 I make sure that I have 2 sets of bedsheets so I can alternate between them without worrying about whether my one set dries in time.